openwdl/wdl/modules/SPEC.md

 For **Git-based dependencies**, the resolver lists the repository's Git tags and parses each as a semver version, stripping a leading `v` if present (e.g., tag `v1.2.0` → version `1.2.0`).
 Tags that do not parse as valid semver are ignored.
 The resulting set is matched against the `version` requirement.
 Publishing a new version therefore consists of tagging a commit; there is no separate publication step, no upload, no registry submission.

 **Tag-to-manifest consistency.** The `version` field in `module.json` at the tagged commit must match the version encoded in the tag (after stripping `v` and any path prefix).
 A tag `v1.2.0` pointing to a commit whose `module.json` declares `"version": "1.3.0"` is a validation error.
-Engines must reject such mismatches during resolution and surface a clear error message.
+Engines must reject such mismatches during resolution and surface a clear error message that suggests either downgrading to a known-good version or filing an issue on the upstream repository.

 **Multi-module repositories.** A repository containing multiple independently versioned modules must use path-prefixed tags, following the convention established by [Go modules](https://go.dev/doc/modules/managing-source).
 For a module at path `foo/` relative to the repository root, version tags take the form `foo/v1.2.0`.
 For modules at the repository root, tags use the bare form `v1.2.0`.
 When discovering versions for a module at path `P`, the resolver filters to tags matching `P/v*` (or `v*` if `P` is the root) and ignores all others.